 Triphala can be taken as a cure for ulcerative colitis.
 Along with its anti-inflammatory properties, it also has antiviral properties, which help to stimulate bile flow and peristalsis.
 Regular consumption of triphala powder helps in improving blood circulation.

 If you suffer from allergies, then you may want to consider using triphala to combat the allergens.
 People who are overweight can also benefit from regular consumption of triphala, as it aids in weight loss.

 We have seen the many benefits this ayurvedic medicine has to offer.
 However, it is important to know the right dosage of triphala to be taken for different ailments.
 Triphala can be taken in either powder form or tablet form.
 Traditionally it has been taken in the powder form.

 The ideal dosage of triphala powder is to take about two to three grams diluted with warm water.
 You can either take the dose in one go before going to bed, or divide the dose into three, and have it between the meals and before bed time.

-Triphala can also be used as an eye wash.
-For which you will have to let triphala powder steep in water overnight.
-Take about one glass of water and ½ tablespoon of triphala powder, and let it steep overnight.
-In the morning strain the mixture, and use it to sprinkle over the eyes, or use as an eyewash in an eyecup.
-Triphala can be taken once in the morning and once in the evening for three months as a herbal eye tonic.
+Triphala can be used as an eye wash.
+Let triphala powder steep in water overnight.
+Take a glass of water and ½ tablespoon of triphala powder and let it steep overnight.
+In the morning strain the mixture and sprinkle it over the eyes, or use as an eyewash in an eyecup.
+Take Triphala once in the morning and once in evening for 3 months as a herbal eye tonic.